 IATA EasyPay is simple to use and there’s no cost to create or maintain an IEP account.

 Learn more about IATA’s accreditation options.

 Learn more about the Remittance Holding Capacity (RHC).

 To start using IATA EasyPay, travel agents first set up an IATA EasyPay account (wallet) via the IATA EasyPay portal.
 This portal is accessed through the IATA Customer Portal.
 With no cost or minimum balance required, IATA accredited agents can open their dedicated IEP account at any time (wherever IATA EasyPay has launched).

-Using the IATA EasyPay number, the GDS will request an authorization and if there are sufficient funds in the respective IATA EasyPay wallet, the amount will be blocked in real-time and the ticket issued.
+Using the IATA EasyPay number, an authorization request is generated at the time of ticketing.
+If there are sufficient funds in the respective IATA EasyPay wallet, the amount will be blocked in real-time and the ticket issued.
 These funds will then be transferred from the IATA EasyPay system to the BSP and settled to the airlines.

-Agents interested in creating their IATA EasyPay account can access the IATA Customer Portal here.
+Wherever NewGen ISS is live, agents interested in IATA EasyPay can open their IEP accounts directly through the IATA Customer Portal here.

 For detailed instructions on the account opening process, check out the IATA EasyPay videos available through the Support tab on the Customer Portal.